Luis Callejo

 Luis Callejo Martínez (born 1 August 1970) is a Spanish actor.

 Biography

 Luis Callejo Martínez was born in Segovia on 1 August 1970.
 He trained his acting chops at the local Municipal Theatre Workshop, later joining the Madrid's RESAD.
+Callejo made his feature film debut in Luna's Game (2001).

 His performance in the 2005 film Princesses earned him a nomination to the Goya Award for Best New Actor.

-In 2016, he won a Sant Jordi Awards for Tarde para la ira.
+In 2016, he won a Sant Jordi Awards for The Fury of a Patient Man.